 - Restrict access to sensitive online and paper files by employees who are about to be terminated.

 - Include in your personnel policies a provision indicating that employees are strictly prohibited from attempting to open or access restricted files that contain personal information about other employees or clients unless access to such information is part of an employee’s job responsibilities.
 Employees who violate this rule will be subject to discipline, up to and including termination.

 - Develop an information sheet to distribute to employees who believe they are the victim of identity theft.
 The material should contain the telephone numbers of the fraud departments for the major credit bureaus, and tips for reporting suspected identity theft to the local police, Federal Trade Commission, banks, and credit bureaus.
 The document should emphasize the importance of prompt action by employees to prevent further theft.
-Suggest that employees also complete the FTC’s Identity Theft Affidavit, available at www.ftc.gov/idtheft.
+Additional resources are available from the FTC at: www.ftc.gov/idtheft.

 Risk Management Strategies to Protect Client Privacy